The Original Windmill Builder

 The Construction Period (1860 – 1870):

 After the Spocott Shipyards ceased operation, John put his significant carpentry skills to work around the property.
 He had done some construction prior to this period.
 His Cash Book indicated that he had done some renovation to the Spocott House in 1851 and had built the windmill at the head of Gary’s Creek in 1852.
 But the projects increased dramatically from 1860 on.
 At the site of the shipbuilding in 1860 he built the large granary, which still exists today.
 During this period, he built the dwelling at the store complex near the windmill, added a major renovation to the Boston Farm House on Lee’s Creek, and built many of the outbuildings on the Spocott Property including dairy, blacksmith shop, outdoor kitchen, and stables.
+At this time he did not own Windemere Farms, which had been part of the original Spocott grant but had been sold by family earlier in the Century.
+His son George would buy this back after John’s death.
+In 1870 John built the Castle Haven Schoolhouse which his children would attend and which his son George would later have moved to the property, He also apparently did major construction on several building in the community including his church, Spedden United Methodist Church.

 His Personal Life: